On the Chandrasekhar Limit in Generalized Uncertainty Principles: Abstract

 \section{Abstract}

 The Chandrasekhar limit for white dwarfs has been confirmed by many astrophysical observations.
-However, how to obtain it theoretically in models which rely on other-than-Heisenberg's Uncertainty principles, which are predicted by some quantum gravity theories, is not a trivial task.
+However, how to obtain it theoretically in models which rely on other-than-Heisenberg's uncertainty principles, which are predicted by some quantum gravity theories, is not a trivial task.
 In this manuscript, we will derive the Chandrasekhar mass assuming an uncertainty relation proposed in the framework of Doubly Special Relativity, exhibiting both a minimal length and a maximum momentum.
-We found that the Chandrasekhar mass arises when the size of the star becomes arbitrarily small, the same behavior as in the original Chandrasekhar's derivation, but \emph{not} when the more popular Generalized Uncertainty Principle is assumed.
-We will argue that this is related to the difference in the \emph{classical} limit of these two different generalized uncertainty principles.
-The role of a maximum momentum in guaranteeing the stability of the configuration is also analyzed.
+We will show how to re-obtain an asymptotically vanishing radius for the star in the limiting subcase of the Heisenberg uncertainty principle: this is the same behavior as in the original Chandrasekhar's derivation, but \emph{not} when the more popular Generalized Uncertainty Principle is assumed.
+We will argue that this is related to the difference in the \emph{classical} limit of these two different generalized uncertainty principles, enlightening that the modified uncertainty parameter considered here behaves like a finite temperature.
+The role of a maximum momentum in guaranteeing the stability of the configuration, and in providing a finite pressure for the degenerate electrons' gas, is also analyzed.